top of page

 Join Us in Making the DECADE OF THE CHILD a Reality

 A proclamation by the incoming administration to embrace the DECADE OF THE CHILD will unite the nation around the vision of our children's future as our top priority.
-Legislators, agency officials, research funders, educators, business leaders, and community advocates must come together to build the public and political will to make this vision a reality.
+Legislators, agency officials, research funders, healthcare providers, educators, business leaders, and community advocates must come together to build the public and political will to make this vision a reality.

 By acting now, we can focus all our efforts--by the White House, Congress, and the Public--to address the holistic needs of children, thereby transforming the state of their health and wellbeing in America.
 We can then ensure every child has the opportunity to reach their full potential.
 This is the future our children deserve.